Council tax on empty property

 For information about the qualifying criteria for these exceptions, please see below.

-Exceptions to both the long-term empty property premium, and the second homes premium:
+Exceptions to both the long-term empty property premium, and the second homes premium

 Annexes and military accommodation (Class E and Class F)